DhruveshPotekar/octave_code_for_vector_plotting_1/README.md

 # octave_code_for_vectors_1
 Code to plot and understand vectors.
-Same code can run in Matlab as well.
+Same code can also run in Matlab as well.